-Clear Blue Technologies International Inc. Notes to the Condensed Consolidated Interim Financial Statements

-March 31, 2020 (Unaudited - Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2020 (Unaudited - Expressed in Canadian dollars)

 3. Basis of Presentation

 Statement of compliance

 These condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
 Accordingly, certain disclosures normally included in annual financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") have been omitted or condensed.
 These condensed consolidated interim financial statements were prepared using the same accounting policies and methods as those used in the consolidated financial statements of the Company for the year ended December 31, 2019, and should be read in conjunction with those financial statements.